Design and Performance Studies of a Granular Thin HCAL-MuID Detector for the EIC Optimized for AI-Based Reconstruction: Performance

-With the design described above, energy resolutions of the order of 33\%/$\sqrt{E}$ are achievable for neutrons as shown in Fig.~\ref{fig:E_resolution}, which compares very favorably with similar designs~\cite{Bagliesi:1989eu}.
+Even though the overall $\chi^2/\text{ndf}$ value is reasonable, a visual inspection shows disagreement in the high and low energy regions.
+As discussed, we attribute this to punch-through effects at high energies and large fluctuations in energy deposit at low energies.
+We expect the $1/\sqrt{E}$ relation to apply best in the region that suffers from neither the low energy fluctuations nor the high energy punch through.
+To demonstrate the stability of the result, we also investigated a fit to the energy range 2~GeV/$c$ $<$ $E$ $<$ 3.5~GeV/$c$.
+The restricted fit result $A = 0.356 \pm 0.008$ is consistent with the result of the fit to the full range, showing that the latter fitting method produces a reliable result.

+The achieved relative energy resolution of (35.1 $\pm$ 1.2)\%/$\sqrt{E}$ is a significant improvement compared to sampling calorimeters using a similar sandwich design but less longitudinal segmentation, see {\it e.g.} Ref.~\cite{Bagliesi:1989eu}.
 While this is very encouraging, we note that there are still some limitations to the simulation, most notably the absence of realistic electronic noise, and potentially other contributions.

+To justify the use of the machine learning approach, we compare the energy reconstruction performance of the GNN to a conventional method.
+We estimate the particle energy with a linear regression using the total sensor charge:

+where the sum runs over each layer $l$, and $Q_{l}$ is the sensor charge in layer $l$.
+Note that the GNN trained for this study and for Fig.~\ref{fig:E_resolution} are different, and differ slightly in their results due to statistical fluctuations and the stochastic nature of the ML model.

+The ML and conventional energy reconstruction results are compared in Fig.~\ref{fig:GNN_vs_conventional}.
+The conventional method predicts a small band of energies around the mean for nearly all neutrons, whereas the GNN predictions follow the true energy more reliably.
+This result suggests that the fluctuations in the neutron shower from event to event are too large for a conventional method to successfully reconstruct the energy.
+On the other hand, the GNN has a higher capacity to capture these fluctuations and the complex shower shapes to predict the energy very well.